 The course will be prefaced by a study of Aristotelian syllogistic logic.
 A standard account of propositional logic and of first order predicate logic (with identity) will constitute a major part of the course.
 Inductive logic will also be covered.
+Prerequisite: PHIL 100.
 Six credits.
-Not offered 2006-2007.